zubairabid/Semester7/subjects/nationalism/proj/ideas.md

   the push needed for the creation of nations.
 - Nations allow for the existence of a "reason" to exist in the absence of religion
+- Bringing in Gellner: nationalist sentiment is the anger aroused at the violation of the political principle of nationalism, which allows for nationalist movement.
+Successful globalisation would require a similar sentiment, of sorts, that could be aroused amongst people.
+    - Gellner does talk of Industrial Society within the context of homogenized world conception, but does not look beyond its role in the emergence of nationalism.
+But this very point could be used?
 - So globalisation is defined as "respatialization", so more transworld:
     - Social relations
     - Economics and Business
+- How does Economic systems in globalised economy interact with the nation-state ideology?
+- Mass of migration as a representation of global respatialization?
+- Parallel to Gellner -- the "Literate High Culture" repeated; the upper classes can see the world as an global home: weekends in Paris, homes across countries, free travel.
+The middle classes only think of the world as vacation spots and a duty of returning to the nation, and most do not even get to see the world.
+Not literacy as a specialisation, but money.

 ## Old Ideas